CAM: A Causality-based Analysis Framework for Multi-Agent Code Generation Systems

 To validate the reliability and accuracy of CAM, we conduct a pilot study comparing feature importance ranking identified by CAM against manually annotated ranking.

 For each setting with different dataset-LLM combination (12 in total), we randomly sample 15\% of coding problems.
-Two experienced experts independently examine each problem, provided with the original problem description, all intermediate outputs, and the final code result.
-For each problem, annotators identify all features responsible for the final output failure and rank them by their impact on the final result, establishing a feature importance ranking.
-To mitigate the impact of subjectivity, annotators work independently to avoid bias.
+Two experienced annotators {(5+ years of programming experience and no conflicts of interest) independently examine each problem,} provided with the original problem description, all intermediate outputs from the MACGS pipeline, and the final generated code.
+For each problem, annotators identify all features responsible for system failure and rank them by their impact on the final result, establishing a feature importance ranking. {Prior to annotation, both annotators are trained on the categorization scheme to ensure sufficient understanding of different feature types.
+During annotation, they have no access to CAM's results to prevent any potential bias.
+The two annotators work independently, with no communication during the annotation process, which requires approximately 10 person-hours.
 The quadratic weighted Cohen's Kappa score~\cite{cohen1960coefficient} between the two annotators is 0.87, indicating substantial agreement~\cite{landis1977measurement}.
-The rankings from all sampled problems are then aggregated to produce the overall feature importance ranking.
+After that, they resolve disagreements through discussions and unresolved cases are adjudicated by a third reviewer.} The rankings from all sampled problems are then aggregated to produce the overall feature importance ranking.

 For each setting, we evaluate the similarity of feature importance rankings between CAM and manual annotations using Kendall's correlation coefficient~\cite{kendall1938new}, which measures ordinal association between two ranked lists and handles tied ranks appropriately.
 Table~\ref{tab:pilot_agreement} presents the quantitative agreement metrics between CAM and manual annotations.
 The results demonstrate consistently high correlation across settings, with values ranging from 0.76 to 0.91, indicating strong agreement between CAM and human judgments.
 Therefore, the results produced by CAM are reliable and can be trusted for further causal analysis.